List of Zoey 101 characters: Francine Krutcher

-Francine (Diane Delano) is the nurse at PCA in Seasons 1–2.
+Francine Krutcher (Diane Delano) is the nurse at PCA in Seasons 1–2.
 She is very mean and does not let the sick or hurt PCA students leave.
 In the Season 1 episode, "The Play", it is revealed she can be violent and is seen pouncing on and dragging the sick students, such as the scene where Chase tries to escape to keep Zoey from kissing Logan.
-In "Girls Will Be Boys", it is revealed that she has a husband; who is in prison.
+In "Girls Will Be Boys", it is revealed that she has a husband, who is in prison.

 Mr. Takato

 Takato (James Hong) is an old man who teaches Michael how to drive a stick shift in "Chasing Zoey".
 He says that he is a lower school math teacher, but no one else had heard of him.
 At the end of the movie, he appears before Michael one final time, mounted atop a Water Buffalo, wearing a rice hat.
 Michael asks him to come and tell his girlfriend, Lisa that he had taught Michael how to drive a stick shift, but Takato responds by telling Michael that he "does not exist", and rides off into the night, mysteriously vanishing into thin air.
 Whether or not Mr. Takato is real is unknown.